-- (a) Conditional Value at Risk the forward looking one-year conditional value at risk, at a 95% probability level, should be less than 30% of the value of the Fund.
-This risk measures the average loss (negative change in market value) over a given time horizon and conditional on the event that the loss exceeds 95% probability level.
-As at 31 December 2018, the forward-looking 95% conditional value at risk (cVaR) for the entire portfolio was within this range. - (b) On a forward-looking basis, the aim should be to maintain the annualized 10-year volatility of the portfolio at no more than 15% per annum.
-As at 31 December 2018, the volatility for the entire portfolio was within this range.
+- (a) Taking a longer-term approach to risk management, the probability of delivering a negative real return over a 10-year period should be maintained below 20%. - (b) Conditional Value at Risk the forward looking one-year conditional value at risk, at a 95% probability level, should be less than 25% of the value of the Fund. - (c) On a forward-looking basis, the aim should be to maintain the annualized 10-year volatility of the portfolio within a target range of 10-13% per annum.

-The investment performance of the Funds are monitored against the investment return objectives, risk tolerances and liquidity requirements set out in the Investment Policy Statement.
+The investment performance of the Funds is monitored against the investment return objectives, risk tolerances and liquidity requirements set out in the Investment Policy Statement.
 Performance reports generated by the Investment Managers are consolidated quarterly and reviewed by the FIC.
 The evaluation of overall investment performance results is assessed over significantly longer periods of time meant to capture a full economic cycle, such as rolling ten-year periods.